Murandido/exchange-analyzer/README.md

 # Exchange Analyzer

 A project with a backend written in PHP, with MySQL as a database, a frontend written in JavaScript using the React framework, which observes exchange quotas using an API and helps you profit from your purchased exchange.
+This repository is for a POC (Proof of Concept) of a future project, these things are not made for a common user to use.

 ## Table of contents